-PKO Bank Polski SA is the largest commercial bank in Poland and a leading bank on the Polish market in terms of total assets, equity, loans, deposits, number of clients and the size of the sales network.
+The PKO Bank Polski SA Group is among the largest financial institutions in Poland in terms of consolidated total assets and shareholders' funds.
+PKO Bank Polski SA (the parent company) is the largest commercial bank in Poland and a leading bank on the Polish market in terms of total assets, equity, loans, deposits, number of clients and the size of the sales network.
 It is also among the oldest, operating financial institutions in the country.
 In 2009, the Bank celebrated the 90th anniversary of its establishment (Pocztowa Kasa Oszczędności (PKO) was established on 8 February 1919).
 Since its establishment, the Bank had been consistently developing the prestige of its brand and providing services to many generations of Poles.
 The long tradition and clients' confidence are the source of an obligation to the Bank.
-Therefore, PKO Bank Polski SA consistently takes measures in order to consolidate its perception as an institution:
+Therefore, The PKO Bank Polski SA Group consistently takes measures in order to consolidate its perception as an institution: